- Research Associate / Associate LecturerDepartment of Biological, Environmental and Rural Sciences - Teaching And Research

 - Policy support for sustainable farming: Case studies of sheep farming in Wales.

 - Investigation into farmer’s barriers and motivations to engage with agri-environment schemes, and preferences between different styles of payment for ecosystem service schemes (PESS).

-I am a module coordinator for four undergraduate modules (see Teaching below) and am the IBERS lead on developing a teaching/research exchange relationship with Massey University, New Zealand.
-In September 2018 I will also take up the four year post as External Examiner for the MSc Organic Farming taught by SRUC and awarded by the University of Glasgow.
+I am the coordinator and IBERS Principle Investigator on the BeefQ - Beef Eating Quality Project (www.beefq.wales) and IBERS Principle Investigator on the H2020 SURE-Farm () and recently awarded MIXED project (commencing October 2020).
+I coordinate four undergraduate modules (see Teaching below) and am the IBERS lead on developing a teaching/research exchange relationship with Massey University, New Zealand.
+I am the IBERS representative on the Aberystwyth University Peer Review Working Group.
+In September 2018 I also took up a four year post as External Examiner for the MSc Organic Farming taught by SRUC and awarded by the University of Glasgow.